Kavanaugh denies two additional accusations to Senate Judiciary Committee

 At one point, far along into the call, Kavanaugh said he was facing a “smear campaign” and suggested newly revealed allegations were “just absurd and outrageous, coordinated perhaps.”

-Thursday, Kavanaugh is set to testify in a hearing that will also feature Christine Blasey Ford, a California professor who has said he sexually assaulted her while he was drunk at a party in their high school years.
+Kavanaugh has denied three other allegations against him, all involving women who have come forward publicly, and he testified Thursday in a hearing that also featured Christine Blasey Ford, a California professor who has said he sexually assaulted her while he was drunk at a party in their high school years.

 Accusation while working for Ken Starr